 Flow Temperature Controls.

 Unless a condensing boiler with a low temperature control is being installed then a mixing valve is used to reduce the temperature of a normal boiler which is 82 degrees down to about 50 degrees which will give a surface temperature on the screed of about 25 agrees depending on the pipe spacing.
 This is the safe way to control the system.
 In more advanced controllers, called weather compensators, use an external sensor and programmer to adjust flow and temperature to compensate for outside conditions.
 It is vital to have a device to control the boiler and pump to prevent flow temperatures exceeding safety limits.
+There are new sensors that are part of the subfloor and will turn the system off if it gets to 27 degrees at the surface.

 Acclimatisation of wooden flooring